Fractal dimension versus process complexity: Part III: A brief literature survey

-In the third and final part of the paper, we shall try to locate our results within the landscape of known theoretical results that link fractal dimensions to other notions of complexity.
+In the third and final part of the paper, we will try to locate our results within the landscape of known theoretical results that link fractal dimensions to other notions of complexity.